Welcome from Dr. Podolsky

 UT Southwestern Medical Center is distinctive for its overall quality and for the strength of its three core missions of education, research, and patient care.
 These mission components are highly interdependent; each is integral to and enhances the others.
 The results of basic science, translational, and clinical research inform the patient care we provide; research projects are influenced by the desire to understand the causes of disease and the hope of designing new—and effective—treatments and cures; and our students and trainees are exposed to innovative scientific thinking and clinical expertise, and in turn, stimulate our faculty to remain at the cutting edge of their fields.
 UT Southwestern is proud of its distinguished record of breakthrough scientific discoveries, outstanding medical education and training, and excellence in patient care.
 Founded in 1943 as a private medical school by a group of prominent Dallas citizens, it became part of the University of Texas System in 1949, and has evolved over the years to become one of the leading academic medical centers in the country.

 UT Southwestern consists today of three degree-granting schools and a University Health System of hospitals and clinics.
-Its faculty is renowned for including five Nobel Laureates (one now Emeritus) and many members of the National Academy of Sciences and National Academy of Medicine (formerly the Institute of Medicine, and UT Southwestern Medical Center is either nationally ranked or rated as high performing in a dozen specialties by U.S. News & World Report.
+Its faculty is renowned for including six Nobel Laureates (one now Emeritus) and many members of the National Academy of Sciences and National Academy of Medicine (formerly the Institute of Medicine, and UT Southwestern Medical Center is either nationally ranked or rated as high performing in nearly a dozen specialties by U.S. News & World Report.
 The initial connection with the Dallas community has been sustained, and their ongoing interest and generosity have been fundamental to UT Southwestern’s growth and success.